ChainSafe/forest/docs/docs/developers/guides/local_actions.md

 [Act repository](https://github.com/nektos/act#installation-through-package-managers).

 On the first run, `act` will ask you to pick the image size.
-Either choose the biggest one (it's ~60GiB unzipped) or the medium one.
+Either choose the biggest one (it's ~60 GiB unzipped) or the medium one.
 The large one should have fewer issues with the missing software, but it will take longer to download and is based on an older Ubuntu base.
 You can always edit this later in `$HOME/.actrc`.